Sonicrobots/MR-808/README.md

     http://localhost:3000

-and start fiddling with the buttons.
-Using a different browser, navigate to the same URL.
+and enter a nickname to identify yourself to other participants.
+Start fiddling with the buttons.

 # TODO #

-Much.
-But specifically (not in order of importance):

-* MIDI output
-* proper sequencer timing
+* command-line arguments for web server port
+* command-line arguments for midi interface name to choose
+* a way to configure the note-numbers
-* UI
+* note-offs?
-* more detailed TODOs :)
-* [Redis](http://redis.io) session & song/pattern storage?